Frequently Asked Questions: Selection and Interview Process

 Who interviews the candidates?
 Do each of them get a vote including the Residents?

-The Resident Interview Committee (RIC) consists of the Residency Program Director, Residency Program Coordinator, select preceptors and managers, and the current Residents.
+The Resident Interview Committee consists of the Residency Program Director, Residency Program Coordinator, select preceptors and managers, and the current residents.
 Each member has equal voting power (please see Frequently Asked Questions: Application for information on Resident Selection Committee).

 When and how are the candidates notified if an interview is requested?
 What about if an interview is not granted?

-We try to notify candidates if they have been selected for an interview within 10 to 14 days after the deadline.
-It is usually by telephone and/or email.
+We try to notify candidates if they have been selected for an interview by January 15.
+It is usually by email so please check your spam folder.
 As a courtesy, we also let candidates know through email that an interview is not requested.

 What is involved in the interview?
 Do I need to complete a presentation?

-May I bring examples of projects and presentations I have completed to show during the interview?
+May I submit examples of projects and presentations I have completed?

 Yes but it is not required.
-If at some point during the interview a question has been posed that can be answered with an example of your work, you may present it.
+If at some point during the interview a question has been posed that can be answered with an example of your work, you may later submit it to the interview team.

 How can I prepare for the interview?